msolanki11422/easyloops/CONTRIBUTING.md

 ---

+## 📜 Contributor License Agreement (CLA)

+Before we can accept your code contributions, you must sign our [Contributor License Agreement (CLA)](CLA.md).

+The CLA ensures that you retain ownership of your contributions while granting us the necessary rights to use, distribute, and relicense your code (including for commercial use).

+### ✍️ How to Sign

+When you open your first pull request, you will be prompted to sign the CLA via GitHub (powered by [CLA Assistant](https://cla-assistant.io)).

+You only need to sign once.

+> If you have already signed, future PRs will be verified automatically.
+---

 *This document is living and evolving.
 If you have suggestions for improvements, please open an issue or submit a pull request.*